 8. In 2011, due to the Taliban dynamiting two famous 4th-century giant statues of Buddha for their status as idols, excavators of the site discovered a cave network filled with 5th-9th-century artwork and another, previously unknown giant statue of Buddha within

 9. An inventor trying to make a sock to prevent trench foot first produced modern water balloons.
 Having made a latex-coated sock and filling it with water to test for leaks, he found a rip and angrily threw it on his table.
 Pleased with the splash, he decided to market water balloons for children.

 10. When a Long Island woman accidentally threw away an envelope with $5000 cash intended for her mortgage, sanitation workers sifted through tons of trash until they found it.
 They refused to accept a reward.

-England, after 2 thieves broke into a man's home and made off with his laptop, they inspected the device, found serious child abuse material and went to the cops regardless.
+After 2 thieves broke into a man's home in England and made off with his laptop, they inspected the device, found serious child abuse material and went to the cops regardless.
 The pedophile got 3 yrs in jail.
 The judge gave robbers a 12-month community service orders in light of their good deed

 12. On 12th September 2001, the day after 9/11, The Queen ordered her Royal Guards to break protocol and play the USA's National Anthem for stranded Americans in London

 13. In 2015 someone did a sh*t so bad on a British Airway flight from Heathrow to Dubai that it had to turn around and land after just 30 minutes.